learn-co-students/swift-HelloToTheUniverse-lab-swift-intro-000/Detail.md

 # 1

-* Lets step through solving a lab together.
+* Let's step through solving a lab together.
 Scroll to the top of the page like so.
 Note: This screenshot is slightly outdated, but that makes no difference!
 What we're concerned with is in the right panel that you see that you have three instructions ready for you.

 ![](http://i.imgur.com/55YJ1BY.png?1)